tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

 The interesting takeaways from each are:

 Number of votes

-1) There is a clear positive relationship between number of votes and rating.
+-There is a clear positive relationship between number of votes and rating.
 Almost every movie with more than 200k votes has an above average rating.
-2) Foreign movies are more likely to have a higher rating across the board.
+-Foreign movies are more likely to have a higher rating across the board.
 The mean rating for American movies is 5.81 while the mean for foreign films is 6.27.
-3) A movie receiving more than 200k votes is far more likely to be American.
+-A movie receiving more than 200k votes is far more likely to be American.
 More than 84% of movies with 200k votes were from the USA.
-4) There is a very high concentration of foreign movies with a very high rating and few votes.
+-There is a very high concentration of foreign movies with a very high rating and few votes.
 In fact, less than 13% of movies with a better
 7.0 rating and less than 36k votes were from the USA.

 Runtime

-1) There is a positive relationship between the length of the movie and its rating.
+-There is a positive relationship between the length of the movie and its rating.
 For movies runtimes less than and greater than 120 minutes the mean rating is 5.6 and 7.2 respectively.
 For movies longer than 180 minutes, the mean rating is a shocking 8.1!
-2) Movies longer than 2.5 hours (150 minutes) are likely to be foreign by almost 2:1.
+-Movies longer than 2.5 hours (150 minutes) are likely to be foreign by almost 2:1.
-3) If a long movie (runtime greater than 120 minutes) has a low rating (less than 5), it is overwhelmingly likely to be a foreign film.
+-If a long movie (runtime greater than 120 minutes) has a low rating (less than 5), it is overwhelmingly likely to be a foreign film.
 More than
 86% of movies with these qualifications are not American.

 Release Year

-1) Only 5.5% of movies before 1980 have an average rating (between 5 and 7) meaning as people rate older movies, their impressions are almost binary and these movies have either very high or very low ratings as a result.
+-Only 5.5% of movies before 1980 have an average rating (between 5 and 7) meaning as people rate older movies, their impressions are almost binary and these movies have either very high or very low ratings as a result.
 Also, movies from this time period that are "average" don't stand out and are less likel to be receive votes in the first place.
 An older movie that's either great or awful is more likely to receive the attention and also the votes.

 ***Model Building***